UK-Generations-Study/Schema_and_Derivation_Utils/README.md

 # 8. Running the ETL
 Run the `run_all_sections.py` script, and that will run the full ETL.
 For example, in VS Code, press the play button when opening the Python script.
 Or, using a Command Line Interface (CLI), `python run_all_sections.py`.

-Typical run time for the whole ETL for all sections is around 3 hours.
+On current infrastructure, a full run for all sections takes on the order of a few hours.
+Runtime will vary by environment.

 # 9. Schemas & Validation
 The ETL is schema-driven.
 Every transformation step is designed to produce JSON that conforms to an explicit JSON Schema.